Bar billiards: History

-Bar billiards was first imported into the UK during the early 1930s when David Gill, an Englishman witnessed a game of billiard russe (Russian billiards) taking place in Belgium.
+Bar billiards was first imported into the UK during the early 1930s when David Gill, an Englishman witnessed a game of billard russe taking place in Belgium.
 He persuaded the Jelkes company of Holloway Road in London to make a similar table.
 Tables were also made by Sams, Riley, Burroughs & Watts and Clare.
 It is now a traditional bar game played in leagues in the English counties of Berkshire, Buckinghamshire, Cambridgeshire, Hampshire, Kent, Norfolk, Northamptonshire, Oxfordshire, Suffolk, Surrey, Sussex and Yorkshire, and also the Channel Islands.
 The game's governing body is the All England Bar Billiards Association.
 There are also leagues in Guernsey and Jersey.
 The standard "league" tables have a playing surface approximately 32 inches (81 cm) wide.
 Sams also made a narrower version with a 28-inch (71 cm) width playing surface.

+Earliest versions of the game used wooden mushrooms instead of pegs which have a thin curved stalk and a flattish rounded cap.
+These were normally placed in front of the 50 and 200 holes often with a fourth mushroom in front of the 100 hole.
+This version was often referred to as Russian billiards, probably named after the very similar French and Belgian game billard russe which has a longer history, neither are to be confused with the common billiards game in Russia.
+There are a couple of leagues that still play this version in East Anglia in the Norwich and Sudbury areas.